AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Azure Blob Integration - [Read More](../../administration/using/external-accounts.md#microsoft-azure-external-account)

+Email testing using targeted profiles - [Read more](../../sending/using/testing-messages-using-target.md)

 **Other documentation updates coming with the release**

 Limitation has been added to In-App message rendering.
 [Read more](../../channels/using/customizing-an-in-app-message.md)